 If you are obliged to make a hot dish in a hurry and have only a piece of inferior meat, there is no better way of using it than by dressing it in the Brabant way, which is rather expensive.
 Clean and cook some mushrooms, and when fried lightly, add them and their liquor to your beef, cut up in small pieces, but not minced.
 Add pepper, salt, a dust of spices, or an onion with three or four cloves in it, and a half bottle of good red wine.
-Stew all together for at least twenty minutes take out the onion and cloves and for at least twenty minutes, take out the onion and cloves, and serve in the dish it was cooked in which should be an earthenware pot.
+Stew all together for at least twenty minutes, take out the onion and cloves, and serve in the dish it was cooked in which should be an earthenware pot.
 [Pour la Patrie.]